ribbotson/lpcCNC/README.md

 ## Content

 This is a hardware project with PCB design file in Eagle.
-A [3D printable case]( http://a360.co/2vPnznS) design in Fusion360 is also provided.
+A 3D printable case ([Top]( http://a360.co/2vPnznS), [Bottom](http://a360.co/2j534xu)) design in Fusion360 is also provided.
 Example configuration files for Smoothieware and grbl-lpc are also provided.